LuminusDev/recurringtasks/README.md

 - **Create JIRA Issue**: `Ctrl+Shift+J` (when in the task details view)

+### Exporting and Importing Tasks

+You can export your tasks to a JSON file for backup or sharing, and import tasks from JSON files to add them to your collection.

+#### Exporting Tasks

+1. **Click the export button** (📤) in the "Recurring Tasks" view header, or
+2. **Use Command Palette**: Press `Ctrl+Shift+P` and type "Recurring Tasks: Export Tasks"
+3. **Choose save location**: Select where to save the JSON file
+4. **File is created**: A timestamped JSON file with all your tasks is created
+5. **Optional actions**: After export, you can:
+   - **Open File**: View the exported JSON directly in VS Code
+   - **Show in Explorer**: Open the file location in your system file manager

+The exported JSON includes:

+- **Export metadata**: Date and version information
+- **All tasks**: Both active and archived tasks
+- **Complete data**: All task properties, comments, and history

+#### Importing Tasks

+1. **Click the import button** (⬇️) in the "Recurring Tasks" view header, or
+2. **Use Command Palette**: Press `Ctrl+Shift+P` and type "Recurring Tasks: Import Tasks"
+3. **Select JSON file**: Choose the file containing tasks to import
+4. **Import process**: The system will:
+   - Validate the JSON format
+   - Check for required fields
+   - Handle duplicate IDs (generates new unique IDs if needed)
+   - Convert date strings to proper Date objects
+   - Migrate old periodicity formats if present
+5. **Results**: You'll see a summary of imported tasks and any warnings/errors

+**Important Notes:**

+- **Non-destructive import**: Imported tasks are added to your existing collection without deleting current tasks
+- **Duplicate handling**: If imported tasks have duplicate IDs, new unique IDs are automatically generated
+- **Data validation**: Invalid tasks are skipped with detailed error reporting
+- **Progress tracking**: Import progress is shown with a progress indicator

+#### Export/Import Use Cases

+- **Backup**: Export your tasks before making major changes
+- **Sharing**: Share task collections with team members
+- **Migration**: Move tasks between different VS Code installations
+- **Recovery**: Restore tasks from a previous export
+- **Testing**: Import sample tasks for testing purposes

 ### Deleting a Task

 1. Right-click on a task in the sidebar